TechMaestro-k/ByteScout-FileSearchEngine/README.md

-# search_system
+# ByteScout - File Search Engine
-A search engine in C++ using Tries, List Node and Priority Queue
+A file search engine in C++ using Tries, List Node and Priority Queue

 ## 💻 Installation